tonny-zhang/cotton/readme.md

 }
 ```

-## Benchmark
+## Benchmarks
-the benchmarks code for cotton be found in the [cotton-bench](https://github.com/tonny-zhang/cotton-bench)repository
+the benchmarks code for cotton be found in the [cotton-bench](https://github.com/tonny-zhang/cotton-bench) repository

 ## Author
 * [tonny zhang](github.com/tonny-zhang)